dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/01_geographic_revenue.md

 **✅ Check 2: Global revenue back-calculation**
 Back-calculating from the USA's percentage: $523.06 ÷ 0.2246 = $2,328.84.
 The known Chinook
 Invoice total is $2,328.60.
 The $0.24 variance is entirely explained by rounding the percentage to 2 decimal places.
-Mathematically consistent.

 **✅ Check 3: USA average revenue per customer**
 $523.06 ÷ 13 customers = $40.2354... → formatted to $40.24.
 Exact match confirmed.